CumulusNetworks/docs/content/cumulus-netq-restruct/Get-Started/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 Users with either administrative or user roles can create and save as many custom workbenches as suits their needs.
 For example, a user might create a workbench that:

-- shows all of the selected cards for the past week and one that shows all of the selected cards for the past 24 hours
+- Shows all of the selected cards for the past week and one that shows all of the selected cards for the past 24 hours
-- only has data about your virtual overlays; EVPN plus events cards
+- Only has data about your virtual overlays; EVPN plus events cards
-- has selected switches that you are troubleshooting
+- Has selected switches that you are troubleshooting
-- focused on application or user account management
+- Focused on application or user account management

-- etc.
+And so forth.

 ### Create a Workbench